-- The outcomes of work completed by internal audit during the year, - The findings of previous years' audit work carried out, - The risk management processes of the council, - The monitoring of progress to implement agreed actions identified in earlier reviews to ensure that control weaknesses identified by internal audit have been mitigated, - The outcomes of consultancy work completed by internal audit, and - The outcomes of counter fraud and investigation work completed by the counter fraud team.
+- The outcomes of work completed by the Internal Audit team since the last annual opinion, - The findings of previous years' internal audit work carried out, - The risk management processes of the council, - The monitoring of progress to implement agreed actions identified in earlier reviews to ensure that control weaknesses identified by the Internal Audit team have been mitigated, - The outcomes of consultancy work completed by the Internal Audit team, and - The outcomes of counter fraud and investigation work completed by the Counter Fraud team.

-There were no matters identified through the counter fraud work carried out which have a material impact upon the corporate governance, risk, and internal control framework of the Council.
-While placing no specific reliance on sources of external assurance, these have been considered alongside the work completed by the Internal Audit Team.
+There were no matters identified through the counter fraud work carried out which have a material impact upon the corporate governance, risk, and internal control framework of the council.
+While placing no specific reliance on sources of external assurance, these have been considered alongside the work completed by the Internal Audit team.

 The council has a duty to manage its resources in a proper, economic, efficient, and effective manner to achieve its objectives.
 It applies internal controls to manage risks to an acceptable level as it is not possible to remove risks to achieving these objectives completely.
-Internal Audit can only provide reasonable and not complete assurance of effectiveness.
-The work completed as part of the Internal Audit Plans for 2022-23 is summarised in this report, assessing the effectiveness of managing the risks identified by the council, and forms the basis of evidence for my overall opinion.
+The Internal Audit team can only provide reasonable and not complete assurance of effectiveness.
+The work completed as part of the Internal Audit Plans for 2023-24, and reviews overrunning from the 2022-23, is summarised in this report, assessing the effectiveness of managing the risks identified by the council, and forms the basis of evidence for my overall opinion.